xXleowXx/gitlab-charts/doc/installation/chart-provenance.md

 gpg:               imported: 1
 ```

-The above command will download the key and add it to your default keyring.
-We
+This command downloads the key and adds it to your default keyring.
+You should
-recommend that you put the GitLab Helm chart signing key into a separate
+put the GitLab Helm chart signing key into a separate keyring.
+You can use the
-keyring.
-You can use the `--no-default-keyring --keyring <keyring>` `gpg`
+`--no-default-keyring --keyring <keyring>` `gpg` options to create a new keyring
-options to create a new keyring that contains just the GitLab Chart signing key.
+that contains just the GitLab Chart signing key.

-For example,
+For example:

 ```shell
 $ gpg --keyring $HOME/.gnupg/gitlab.pubring.kbx --keyserver hkps://keys.openpgp.org --no-default-keyring --receive-keys '5E46F79EF5836E986A663B4AE30F9C687683D663'